-For changes in central transfers to reveal the CPV’s interpretation of central candidate defeats, it is not necessary that budget adjustments serve as the primary policy instrument for placating the public or punishing regime agents.
-As long as each goal requires central transfers to be adjusted in a different direction, observing the direction in which central transfers get adjusted would reveal the CPV’s preference.
+For changes in central transfers to reveal the CPV’s interpretation of central candidate defeats, it is not necessary for budget adjustments to serve as the primary policy instrument for placating the public or punishing regime agents.
+As long as each goal requires central transfers to be adjusted in a different direction, observing the direction in which central transfers are adjusted will reveal the CPV’s preference.
 Indeed, increasing central transfers would help appease the public, but because provincial officials have the de facto control over how central funds are allocated once they have been approved, the CPV has little interest in doing so if they believe that these officials are disloyal or incompetent.
 Similarly, decreasing central transfers would punish provincial executives but also deepen resentment among local citizens, meaning that the CPV will only do so if it does not worry about the local level of regime support.
 In other words, evidence that the CPV altered the flow of transfers to provinces with central candidate defeats in any direction would be sufficient to confirm that it had chosen to listen to one signal and ignore the other.

 Empirical Design

 To analyze whether the CPV increased or decreased central transfers to provinces where localized defeats had happened, I apply several panel data methods to identify the defeats’ effect on central transfers.
-I make use of the most comprehensive dataset on budgetary allocations in Vietnam to date – made possible by the government’s inauguration in September 2020 of a new online portal to publicize budget documents at the national and provincial levels.
-I focus on central transfer changes around the recent VNA elections in April 2016, when 16 out of 197 central candidates suffered defeats in 7 out of 63 provinces.
-The 2016 election offers an unprecedented opportunity to conduct such analysis for two main reasons.
-First, as budget data for Vietnam is only available from 2004 onward, focusing on the most recent election ensures a sufficient number of pretreatment periods for panel data methods.
+I make use of the most comprehensive dataset on budgetary allocations in Vietnam to date, which was made possible by the government’s inauguration in September 2020 of a new online portal to publicize budget documents at the national and provincial levels.
+I focus on central transfer changes around the recent VNA elections in April 2016, when 16 out of 197 central candidates suffered defeats in seven out of 63 provinces.
+The 2016 election offers an unprecedented opportunity to conduct such an analysis for two main reasons.
+First, because budget data for Vietnam is only available from 2004 onward, focusing on the most recent election ensures a sufficient number of pretreatment periods for panel data methods.
 Second, the CPV has only released vote shares for defeated candidates starting from the 2016 election.
-Complete vote share data is required to identify central candidates whose victories and defeats were narrow enough to be plausibly considered as similar to each other, which helps maximize the internal validity of my analysis.
+Complete vote share data is required to identify central candidates whose victories and defeats were narrow enough to be plausibly considered as similar to each other, which helps maximize the internal validity of this analysis.

 Identifying Close Defeats and Victories

-To truly identify the effects of the CPV’s response to localized defeats, “treated” provinces (which experienced localized defeats) need to be compared against “control” provinces (which did not experience such defeats) that are similar to them in every other regard.
-However, these two sets of provinces may be very different from each other.
+To identify the true effects of the CPV’s response to localized defeats, “treated” provinces (which experienced localized defeats) need to be compared against “control” provinces (which did not experience such defeats) that are similar in every other regard.
+However, these two sets of provinces may differ significantly from each other.
 Drawing upon insights from the matching methods and the regression discontinuity design, I prune the sample of incomparable cases by limiting it to close races in which the central candidate narrowly lost or won.
 I achieve this with two separate approaches.
-First, at the province level, I select only provinces in which at least one central candidate won or lost with a margin smaller than 10 percentage points – a margin that the CPV officially considers to be low (Malesky and Schuler 2011).
+First, at the province level, I select only provinces in which at least one central candidate won or lost with a margin smaller than 10 percentage points—a margin that the CPV officially considers to be low (Malesky and Schuler 2011).